jacob-chapman/KotlinCryptoKtx/README.md

 - Mvvm with Clean Architecture
   - Develop the app according to this structure: https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html
 - CircleCI
-  - Provide a way for continous integration using CircleCI
+  - Provide a way for continuous integration using CircleCI

 # Dagger
 ###### 6/5/19